DecentM/concourse-resource-types/README.md

 #### Parameters (get)

+- `url`: *Optional.* The address this resource will interact with.
+Any URL accepted by `curl` is allowed, and if not specified the URL from the source configuration will be used.

 - `arguments`: *Optional.* An additional array of strings that serve as arguments.
 This array will be merged with the arguments from the source configuration, `check_arguments` is ignored.